Attainment at age 16

 Summary main findings

-The ‘disadvantage gap index’ was at its widest since the 2010 to 2011 school year.
+The ‘disadvantage gap index’ fell slightly from the previous year, where it was at its widest since the 2010 to 2011 school year.
 This index measures the attainment gap between disadvantaged pupils and all other pupils.

-Girls were more likely than boys to get a grade 5 or above, regardless of their disadvantage status.
-For non-disadvantaged pupils, 55% of girls and 50% of boys got a grade 5 or above.
-For disadvantaged pupils, 27% of girls and 24% of boys got a grade 5 or above.
+• girls were more likely than boys to get a grade 5 or above, regardless of their disadvantage status – for non-disadvantaged pupils, 56% of girls and 51% of boys got a grade 5 or above, and for disadvantaged pupils, 28% of girls and 24% of boys got a grade 5 or above

-There were large variations between FSM-eligible pupils in different ethnic groups.
-For example, 75% of FSM-eligible pupils from the Chinese ethnic group got a grade 5 or above, compared with 3% of Gypsy or Roma pupils.
+• there were large variations between FSM-eligible pupils in different ethnic groups – for example, 76% of FSM-eligible pupils from the Chinese ethnic group got a grade 5 or above, compared with 6% of Gypsy or Roma pupils

-For FSM-eligible pupils, those from south Asian ethnic groups – such as Indian and Bangladeshi (both 49%) – were more likely to get a grade 5 or above compared with White British (18%) or Mixed White and Black Caribbean (19%) pupils.
+• for FSM-eligible pupils, those from the Indian and Bangladeshi ethnic groups (both 50%) were more likely to get a grade 5 or above compared with White British (19%) and Mixed White and Black Caribbean (19%) pupils

 By disadvantage status over time